Wramberg/TerminalView/README.md

 ```

 ## Usage
-Simply bring up your command pallete (`ctrl`+`shift`+`p` by default) and search for "Terminal View".
+Simply bring up your command palette (`ctrl`+`shift`+`p` by default) and search for "Open Terminal View - Bash".
 This opens a terminal using 'bash -l' as shell.
 By default there is no keybinding for opening a terminal view but you can bind a key in your keymap to the *terminal_view_open* command:

 ```
 { "keys": ["ctrl+alt+t"], "command": "terminal_view_open" },
 ```

 which does the same.
+Note that you can also access settings, keybindings, etc. through the command palette by searching for "terminal view".

 ## Keybindings
 The following keys are forwarded to the shell by default: